Beyond Neural Incompatibility: Cross-Scale Knowledge Transfer in Language Models through Latent Semantic Alignment: Experiments

 \subsection{Results}

-\textbf{Results of Cross-Scale Knowledge Transfer.} In all four benchmarks, \textsc{SemAlign} improves substantially over Llama2-7B-Chat while remaining below the Llama2-13B-Chat teacher, and it stays closer to the teacher than the other transfer baselines on average.
-Concretely, the absolute gaps between SemAlign and 13B are $2.60$ (MMLU: $50.30$ vs $52.90$), $1.34$ (GSM8K: $19.21$ vs $20.55$), $1.41$ (HumanEval: $17.34$ vs $18.75$), and $0.42$ (MBPP: $18.78$ vs $19.20$), averaging $1.44$ points.
+\paragraph{Cross-Scale Knowledge Transfer} According to the results shown in \cref{tab:overall}, \textsc{SemAlign} improves substantially over Llama2-7B-Chat while remaining below the Llama2-13B-Chat source, and it stays closer to the source than the other transfer baselines on average.
+Concretely, the absolute gaps between SemAlign and 13B are $2.60$ on MMLU, $1.34$ on GSM8K, $1.41$ on HumanEval, and $0.42$ on MBPP, averaging $1.44$ points.
 This average gap is smaller than \textsc{Seeking} ($\approx 3.92$) and \textsc{LaTen} ($\approx 3.43$).
-A per-task view shows one exception—on GSM8K, LaTen ($20.47$) is numerically closest to 13B ($20.55$)—while \textsc{Seeking} overshoots the teacher ($28.23$).
-Overall, SemAlign’s three-of-four closer margins indicate it learns the teacher’s behavior more faithfully than the baselines.
+At the task level, LaTen is numerically closest to the source on GSM8K, while \textsc{Seeking} overshoots the source on the same task ($28.23$).
+Overall, SemAlign shows three closer margins on four benchmarks, which indicates that it learns source behavior more faithfully than the baselines.

-On task leadership, SemAlign attains the best transferred performance on MMLU ($50.30$) and HumanEval ($17.34$), surpassing both Seeking ($49.60$, $15.44$) and \textsc{LaTen} ($44.40$, $14.63$), whereas \textsc{Seeking} leads on GSM8K ($28.23$) and MBPP ($20.60$).
-Notably, \textsc{Seeking} exceeds the 13B teacher on both GSM8K ($+7.68$) and MBPP ($+1.40$), while SemAlign remains below but close to the teacher; this pattern is consistent with SemAlign’s cosine-similarity objective encouraging conservative matching of teacher representations, whereas \textsc{Seeking} appears to incorporate additional parameter optimization beyond pure transfer.
+At the task level, SemAlign achieves the best transferred performance on MMLU ($50.30$) and HumanEval ($17.34$), surpassing both Seeking ($49.60$, $15.44$) and \textsc{LaTen} ($44.40$, $14.63$), whereas \textsc{Seeking} leads on GSM8K ($28.23$) and MBPP ($20.60$).
+This result pattern is also consistent with the design of the methods.
+In SemAlign, the target is optimized with supervisory hidden states constructed from the source model, together with the source output distribution.
+The objective is therefore to reproduce source behavior as faithfully as possible, rather than to perform an additional stage of task-specific finetuning.
+By contrast, \textsc{Seeking} includes a post-alignment finetuning stage after injection, which naturally gives it more room to overshoot the source on some tasks.
+For the same reason, it is difficult for a transferred target produced by SemAlign to consistently outperform the source model itself.

-An additional observation is the stability–aggressiveness trade-off across methods: \textsc{Seeking} achieves large gains on reasoning- and coding-flavored datasets by overshooting the teacher (GSM8K, MBPP), suggesting stronger task-specific optimization, while SemAlign stays within $\leq 2.60$ points of the teacher on every task, indicating steadier transfer that narrows the gap without over-amplifying particular skills.
+A clear pattern is the trade-off between stability and aggressiveness across methods. \textsc{Seeking} exceeds the 13B source on both GSM8K ($+7.68$) and MBPP ($+1.40$), suggesting stronger task-specific optimization.
+SemAlign remains below but close to the source, and stays within $2.60$ points of the source on every task.
+A second plausible factor is that the realization uses model-wise output-side semantic bases as a practical approximation to layer-wise semantics; this approximation is robust overall, but it may be less precise on tasks that require especially sharp token-level distinctions.